 \subsection{A Constant Upper Bound}

-By \propref{prop:parts_maximal_transitive_subgraphs} of \cref{lem:construct_H_partition}, each part of the constructed directed \Hpartition induces the transitive subgraph below a monotone vertex.
+By Property \propref{prop:parts_maximal_transitive_subgraphs} of \cref{lem:construct_H_partition}, each part of the constructed directed \Hpartition induces the transitive subgraph below a monotone vertex.
 Bounding the stack number of these subgraphs is the last missing piece before we prove \cref{thm:outerplanar_bounded}.

-\begin{lemma} Let $ G $ be a maximal outerplanar DAG with a fixed base edge and $ T $ be its (rooted) construction tree.
-Then the transitive subgraph below any monotone vertex $ w $ admits a 1-stack layout. \end{lemma}
+\begin{lemma} Let $ G $ be a maximal outerplanar DAG with a fixed base edge and let $ T $ be its (rooted) construction tree.
+Then the transitive subgraph below every monotone vertex $ w $ admits a 1-stack layout. \end{lemma}